CodeChain-io/codechain/docs/parcel.rst

     }

 The fee of the parcel would determine its priority, meaning, how quickly it gets processed.
 In addition, there is also a minimum fee that can be set.
-The nonce property exists for the purpose of preventing replay attacks.
+The seq property exists for the purpose of preventing replay attacks.